SoSly/VillageTale/README.md

 Village Tale brings Minecraft villages to life with villagers who wake up hungry, work until their tools break, fall in love, grieve their losses, and raise children who learn through play.
 Inspired by TekTopia, this mod creates a living settlement where emergent stories unfold from the intersection of work, family, and community.
 Build a village and watch as its stories write themselves—no more lifeless NPCs standing at workstations!

+## Alpha 1 Scope

+**This mod is in early alpha.** The vision above describes where we're headed, but Alpha 1 focuses on core village mechanics:

+**What's Included:**
+- Town Hall and village territory management
+- Mayor's Ledger for hiring villagers and creating zones
+- Zone system with boundary visualization (F3+V toggle)
+- Eight professions: Cook, Farmer, Forester, Herder, Butcher, Fisher, Carpenter, Leatherworker
+- Hunger system and daily schedules
+- Real crafting with materials from shared storage
+- Self-sustaining village economy (food, tools, materials)

+**Coming Later:**
+- Stats system (Strength, Endurance, Intelligence)
+- Relationships, families, and children
+- Happiness and social systems
+- Quest system and traveling merchants
+- Additional professions and advanced features

+Alpha 1 establishes the foundation—working villagers who eat, sleep, and produce what your village needs.
+Feedback welcome as we build toward the full vision!

 ## Getting Started

 1. Build a Town Hall to establish your village